Soszust40/Useful-Code-Collection/README.md

 # Useful Code Collection

 A collection of small but handy code snippets for various programming tasks.
-You can explore, use, and modify these code snippets.
+You can explore, use, and modify these as you wish.
 Contributions and suggestions are welcome!

 **Last Updated:** September 23, 2024